PHILADELPHIA’S WEST PHILADELPHIA BREAST HEALTH COLLABORATIVE

 Based our three decades in leading the fight to end breast cancer, we knew unequivocally that if the mothers and other women in the Promise Zone continued to die at alarming rates breast cancer, all other efforts would be for naught.
-Someone needed to address the health and wellbeing of women in the zone.
+Someone needed to address the health and wellbeing of women in the zone as well as immediately surrounding neighborhoods also falling victim to the same dynamics.
 And so, we began to formulate a strategy to take on—to, in every sense, wage war—against breast cancer in this extremely impoverished zone.
-Our ultimate goals go hand in hand: increasing the number of early-stage breast cancer diagnosis and improving breast cancer survival rates for today’s and future generations.
+The ultimate goals of the federal Promise Zone initiative and Komen Philadelphia’s West Philadelphia Breast Health Collaborative go hand in hand: increasing the number of early-stage breast cancer diagnosis and improving breast cancer survival rates for today’s and future generations.

-Currently, Komen Philadelphia has everyone and every resource in place—ready, willing and able—to make this happen from border to border in this two-mile promise zone: the navigators specialized in this mission, the breast cancer care teams, equipment and other resources of our hospital partners, the Komen Philadelphia staff and the community influencers and other vital connections for reaching these women.
+Currently, Komen Philadelphia has everyone and every resource in place—ready, willing and able—to make this happen from border to border in an approximate two-mile zone of focus for our West Philadelphia Breast Health Collaborative: the navigators specialized in this mission, the breast cancer care teams, equipment and other resources of our hospital partners, the Komen Philadelphia staff and the community influencers and other vital connections for reaching these women.
 We are now at a point for which funding is critical so we can both begin and expand our work—and do so at accelerated rates.

 To implement a viable, lifesaving, generations-long, ongoing solution that, like other Promise Zone initiatives will break the cycle of poverty and—unlike federal Promise Zone focus—will break the cycle of fear, helplessness, hopelessness, apathy and deaths caused by breast cancer.